-Why pause in the middle of your busy life to read poetry?
+Why, in the middle of your busy life, would you pause to read poetry?

 Image: Paul Cezanne, Still life, pitcher and fruit